mdibaiee/Sketchy/README.md

 Sketchy
 =======

-Free Sketch / Paint application for Firefox OS with a lot of features.
+Free Sketch / Paint application for Firefox with a lot of features.

 Key features:
 * Different types of brushes
 * Customizable brushes
 * Colorpicker
 * Unlimited Undo/Redo
-* Save your sketch to sdcard
+* Save your sketch to sdcard / PC
+* Save your sketch as a "Sketchy Project" and edit it later
+* Different shapes ( Circle, Rectangle, Square, Triangle )
+* Fill / Stroke

 New features are coming soon!
 Contact and tell us what feature you would like to see in next version ( you can make an issue ).